North Pole Express

 On Saturdays and Sundays, December 8, 9, 15, 16, 22 & 23 the Boothbay Railway Village will be running the “North Pole Express!”
 Departures will be at 11, 12, 1, 2, & 3 each day plus a trip at 4 on Sundays only.
 Purchasing tickets in advance is highly recommended to avoid disappointment or long waits.
-Advance sales will open to Museum Members on September 1, general public on October 1, 2018.
+Advance sales are open to Museum Members (call the Museum to verify your membership is current and get the access code!), general public on October 1, 2018.

 Start your trip inside historic 1912 Freeport Station (the main train station at the Museum) by writing your letter to Santa by warmth of the wood stove.

 Train conductors will call “All Aboard” and everyone, young and old, will board the train to the North Pole.
 Settle into a comfortable seat in the steam-heated passenger car as you enjoy the winter wonderland of forest frosted with white snow (weather permitting, of course.)

 A limited number of First Class seats are available on each train.
 First class ticket holders will enjoy the Victorian splendor of the restored Franklin & Megantic Coach No. 2.
 The coach was originally built in 1903 and it embodies the typical travel of the era with its plush walkover seats and mahogany interior.
 Guests in First Class will also receive a keepsake for their family.

 The train will carry you through the Village and arrive at the North Pole (Thorndike Station) where a special guest wearing a red suit with a jolly belly will jump aboard to greet you!
 Yes, Santa himself will attend!